firebird631/siis/README.md

 there is a timestamp to far in the past or that is in the futur.
 If your server does not have a NTP service consider to install one, and update the datetime of your system, and then restart the bot.

-**Binance watcher starting is slow** : Yes, prefetching all USDT and BTC markets take a while, many minutes, be patient, your bot will does not have to be restarted every day, once your configured correctly.
-For testing considers limiting the configured symbols list in the watcher.
+**Binance starting is slow** : Yes, prefetching lot of USDT and BTC markets take a while, many minutes, be patient, your bot will does not have to be restarted every day, once your configured correctly.
+For testing considers limiting the configured symbols lists.

 **IG candle limit 10k reached** : Do the maths, how many markets do you want to initiate, to fetch, how many candles history you will need, find your way, or try to ask if they can increase your limitations.
 I have no solution for this problem because its out of my possibility.